-(3 hours Lecture, 3 hours Lab) - This course apprises students on the role of the occupational therapy practitioner in the physical dysfunction settings and the scope of occupational therapy practice in the evaluation and treatment of musculoskeletal conditions across the lifespan.
+(2 hours Lecture, 3 hours Lab) - This course apprises students on the role of the occupational therapy practitioner in settings that address physical impairment within the scope of occupational therapy practice when treating musculoskeletal conditions across the lifespan.
 Pathologies of specific diagnoses and disorders are examined, as well as theoretical frameworks best suited for this setting of practice.
 The lab component offers students opportunities to practice evidence-based and occupation-based interventions such as screening/evaluations, documentation, treatment interventions and techniques, and effective communication/interaction skills.
-PRE-REQUISITES: BIO222 Human Anatomy & Physiology II; OTH315C Functional Anatomy & Kinesiology I/Lab.
+PRE-REQUISITES: OTH320C

-OTH330C ANALYSIS OF OCCUPATIONAL PERFORMANCE ACROSS THE LIFESPAN I/LAB 4 Credits
+OTH330C ANALYSIS OF OCCUPATIONAL PERFORMANCE ACROSS THE LIFESPAN I / LAB 4 Credits

-(3 hours Lecture, 3 hours Lab) - Students are introduced to the process and methods of analyzing the impact of physical, psychological, social, and behavioral health deficits on occupational performance.
+(2 hours Lecture, 3 hours Lab) - Students are introduced to the process and methods of analyzing the impact of physical, psychological, social, and behavioral health deficits on occupational performance.
 A systematic approach to task breakdown is practiced and applied to the process of grading and adapting occupations, performance patterns, performance skills, contexts, and environments to meet functional, cognitive, psychosocial, and sensorimotor needs of the pediatric population (infancy, childhood, and adolescence).
 Students learn how to contextualize activity analysis within the OT process.
-PRE-REQUISITES: OTH305C Pediatric Interventions/Lab; OTH310C Mental Health & Wellness Interventions/Lab; OTH315C Functional Anatomy & Kinesiology I/Lab.
+PRE-REQUISITES: OTH200C; OTH315C; COREQUISITE: OTH 320C

-OTH 335 SEMINAR I 1 Credit
+OTH 335 SEMINAR I

-1-hour Lecture This course apprises the students on performance guidelines needed for successful completion of Level I Fieldwork including professional behaviors, ethics applied to the clinical sites, and guidelines for special projects and written reports due by the end of the fieldwork experience.
+(1-hour Lecture) This course apprises the students on performance guidelines needed for successful completion of Level I Fieldwork including professional behaviors, ethics applied to the clinical sites, and guidelines for special projects and written reports due by the end of the fieldwork experience.
 Students are introduced to guidelines for the Baccalaureate Project.
+PRE-REQUISITE: OTH 200C